vybe urgent care is currently offering two forms of COVID-19 testing for patients.

 - If you believe you have recently (within 14 days) have come in contact with someone who has COVID-19, we recommend getting tested.

-The rapid antigen test* is for those who are not showing symptoms of COVID-19 and need clearance for work, travel, or medical procedures.
-Patients will know their status within 15 minutes.
+The rapid antigen test* is for those who are not showing symptoms of COVID-19 and need clearance for work, travel (check your airline’s requirements), or medical procedures.
+Patients will know their status on the same day, and we post results to your Patient Portal.
+We’re pleased to offer appointments for rapid antigen tests at all vybe locations, and apologize in advance that we’re unable to accept walk-ins for these tests.

 *Not covered by insurance and is available in limited quantities on a self-pay basis for $75.